faruk-guler/Neutron/README.md

 # Nimora
-It is a lightweight, fast, simple and elegant automation tool.
+It is a lightweight, fast, and elegant automation tool.
 - SSH
 - WinRm